 When to use independent variables

-In general, researchers use independent variables whenever conducting an experiment.
+Researchers generally use independent variables when they're conducting an experiment.
 Even informal experiments typically have independent and dependent variables.
-For example, if you notice you have blisters on your feet after your daily run, you may conduct an informal experiment to test which of your running shoes are the best for foot comfort.
+For example, if you have blisters on your feet after your daily run, you may conduct an informal experiment to determine which of your running shoes is most comfortable.
+You may try wearing one pair of shoes for a week and assess how your feet feel after each run.
+Then, you may try another pair during the next week.
 In this experiment, the independent variables are the shoes and the dependent variables are your feet.
-You may try wearing one pair of shoes for a week and assess how your feet feel after each run.
-Then you may try another pair next week.

-Although informal, the experiment allows you to gather evidence and draw conclusions about which shoes are better for your feet.
-Your shoes function as the independent variable because they create an effect on the dependent variable, your feet.
-Variables also work this way in more formal experiments.
-A formal experiment may also implement more controls to prevent external factors from influencing the results.
-For example, wearing the same type of sock every day and running at the same rate for the same time and distance minimizes the number of external variables that may confound the results of your experiment.
+Independent variables also help you gather evidence and draw conclusions about a topic in more formal experiments.
+A formal experiment may implement more controls to prevent external factors from influencing the results.
+For example, a shoe company might conduct a formal experiment on the comfort of one line of shoes.
+The company's researchers may implement controls by having participants wear the same type of sock each day and run at the same rate for the same time and distance.
+This can help the researchers minimize the number of external variables that may affect the results of their experiment.

 Examples of independent variables

-Here are a few additional examples of independent variables used in different research contexts:
+Here are a few examples of independent variables used in different contexts:

-Many businesses use extensive market research practices to understand their target customers and consumer behaviors.
-They also apply formal research methods when looking to improve their strategy for reaching and serving their customers.
-For example, a business looking to update its online store may test several page layout options with a focus group that represents its core customer base.
-Their goal is to make the page more efficient and reduce the time customers need to spend on the page to complete their transactions.
+Many businesses use market research practices to understand their target customers and consumer behaviors.
+They also apply formal research methods when looking to improve their strategy for finding and serving customers.
+For example, a business that wants to update its online store may test several page layout options with a focus group that represents its core customer base.
+The business' goal is to make the page more efficient and reduce the time that customers need to spend to complete their transactions.

-In this experiment, the independent variable is the page layout and the dependent variable is time spent on the page.
-By changing the page layout, the business hopes to influence how much time the users spend on the page.
-Since the time spent on the page depends on the page layout, the business can test multiple layouts and assess how each one affects the user's time.
+In this experiment, the independent variable is the page layout and the dependent variable is the time spent on the page.
+By changing the page layout, the business hopes to influence how much time users spend on it.
+The business can test multiple layouts and assess how they affect each user's time on the page.

 In the workplace

-In addition to its use in market research, independent variables can help businesses improve their workplace processes.
-The human resources department of a business often assesses the effectiveness of its current policies and plans revisions to improve workflows.
-For example, if the human resources department notices that employee productivity declines around a certain time each day, they may conduct an experiment to see if implementing a short, structured break period at the same time each afternoon improves employee productivity.
+If the human resources department notices that employee productivity declines at a certain time each day, it may conduct an experiment to see if implementing a short, structured break period at the same time each afternoon improves employee productivity.
 In this experiment, the independent variable is the break period and the dependent variable is employee productivity.

 Explore more articles